Kjos/XposedJitteryGyroFix/README.md

 Needs Xposed in order to be installed.

+Licensed under GPLv2+ (GNU General Public License v2 or later at your convenience).

 ## Description

 The gyroscope is the main sensor for head tracking / virtual reality apps.